 Determining if additional services, such as referral to WIOA, are necessary to assist the claimant in returning to work

-Enrolling claimants in WIOA dislocated worker services when appropriate
+Enrolling claimants in WIOA dislocated worker services

 Additionally, it is important to consider more highly targeted strategies for serving claimants, such as the following:

-Establishing job clubs for claimants scoring above the cutoff who have not secured employment within a specified amount of time (for example, four weeks).
-For example, have claimants attend a job club at the Workforce Solutions Office and assist them with improving their résumés and interview skills, searching for job opportunities, and scheduling job interviews
+Establishing job clubs for claimants not referred to the RESEA program who have not secured employment within a specified amount of time (for example, four weeks).
+For example, have claimants attend a job club at the Workforce Solutions Office and assist them with improving their résumés and interview skills, searching for job opportunities, and scheduling job interviews.

 Comparing the workforce area’s claimant population to available job orders in the workforce area, particularly in WorkInTexas.com.
 In instances in which there are an inadequate number of job orders in a particular occupation for the number of claimants, it is important for TWC’s Business Services Units to contact employers and engage in job development.